panta82/node_argument_parsers/article.md

 - When you call the program without arguments, you get a super goofy error message: `Error: Wrong number of argument(s).
 Got 0, expected between 1 and Infinity.`.
 There doesn't seem to be a way to customize it.

-- Caporal claims to have auto-completion, but I couldn't get it to work.
+- Caporal claims to have bash completion, but I couldn't get it to work.

+#### Conclusion

-##### Caporal "framework" alows you to put together pretty nice CLI app without a lot of effort.
+Caporal "framework" alows you to put together pretty nice CLI app without a lot of effort.
 If you want something super quick or exactly agree with their decisions, it's an OK choice.
-But it's not for me.
+It's not for me, though.

-## Optionator
+### Optionator

 `optionator` | [![github](static/github.png)](https://github.com/gkz/optionator) &nbsp; [![npm](static/npm.png)](https://www.npmjs.com/package/optionator)
 |-----|----|